tholden/dynareOBC/README.md

 [OPTIONS] include:
  * accuracy=0|1|2 (default: 1)
-      If accuracy<2, dynareOBC solves under the simplifying assumption that agents are perpetually surprised by the bounds.
-Much faster, but inaccurate if the bound is hit regularly.
+      If accuracy=0, dynareOBC assumes that agents are "surprised" by the existence of the bound.
-      With accuracy=0, dynareOBC additionally assumes that agents act in a perfect-foresight manner with respect to "shadow shocks".
+      At order=1, this is equivalent to a perfect foresight solution to the model.
+      If accuracy=1, dynareOBC assumes agents realise that shocks may arrive in the near future which push them towards the bound.
+However, they do not take into account the risk of hitting the bound in the far future.
+      If accuracy=2, dynareOBC assumes agents take into account the risk of hitting the bound at all horizons.
+Note that this is significantly slower.
        * removenegativequadratureweights
             Zeros all negative quadrature weights, when accuracy>0.
 May or may not improve accuracy.
        * forceequalquadratureweights